Utilities face common challenges during all stages of AMI technology adoption. That’s where we come in.

 While there is no one-size-fits-all formula for leveraging AMI technology, utilities face some common challenges.
 The most common?
 Complexity.
 That’s where we come in.

-We have supported dozens of electric, water, and gas utilities at all stages of AMI adoption over the last decade, from planning to deployment to value realization.
+We have supported dozens of electric, water, and gas utilities at all stages of AMI technology adoption over the last decade, from planning to deployment to value realization.
 We’ve optimized field and back-office organizations.
-We’ve gained valuable lessons and best practices through those experiences and we use that unique insight to help you navigate complex change faster and realize the customer, operational, and societal benefits of AMI sooner.
+We’ve gained valuable lessons and best practices through those experiences and we use that unique insight to help you navigate complex change faster and realize the customer, operational, and societal benefits of advanced metering infrastructure sooner.

 Advanced metering infrastructure unlocks tremendous value when viewed strategically and in support of your utility’s overall objectives.
 With experience developing, refining, and right-sizing AMI strategy for utilities across the country, we make sure your strategy and vision are relevant to your customer base and aligned with broader organizational goals.

-An effective business case is the heart of a successful AMI program.
+An effective business case is the heart of a successful advanced metering infrastructure program.
 Build it well and your program has a head start on delivering value.
-Our AMI business case model is based on more than 50 projects over the past decade-plus.
+Our AMI system business case model is based on more than 50 projects over the past decade-plus.
 Among other factors, it considers:

 Expect to have a dozen or more multi-year work streams, ranging from customer education to network and meter deployment that require active management.
-Having overseen deployment of 10+ million meters and counting – in some of the largest US cities – we understand the unique challenges and interdependencies.
+Having overseen deployment of 10+ million meters and counting – in some of the largest US cities – we understand the unique challenges and interdependencies required for AMI systems.

-We lead AMI transformation with a focus on delivering short-term benefits while progressing toward longer-term goals.
+We lead advanced metering infrastructure transformation with a focus on delivering short-term benefits while progressing toward longer-term goals.
 We staff our execution teams not only with technical experts but also specialists in business process redesign, role-based readiness, and transformation enablement.
 We focus on preparing your employees and customers for the changes ahead.

 Maximizing the potential starts with good measurement.
 We will work with you to establish metrics and KPIs relevant to your specific business case, operations, customer base, and vendors – and report them through real-time dashboards.

-Deploying AMI is only the beginning of the transformation journey.
-Once the technology is deployed, our experience shows that operationalizing the solution requires effective planning, incorporation of insights, and a culture of continuous improvement.
+Deploying advanced metering infrastructure is only the beginning of the transformation journey.
+Once the AMI technology is deployed, our experience shows that operationalizing the solution requires effective planning, incorporation of insights, and a culture of continuous improvement.
 By taking a fresh look at your organization across all functional areas, our team has methods and tools to drive value and efficiencies in the field, back office, and with customer interactions that exceed initial business case targets.

-Finally, recognize that AMI is not a one-time investment but a part of your infrastructure that requires proactive management and monitoring.
-We can provide insight about advancements in AMI technology and work with you to evaluate additional uses of AMI data and potential future upgrades.
+Finally, recognize that advanced metering infrastructure is not a one-time investment but a part of your infrastructure that requires proactive management and monitoring.
+We can provide insight about advancements in AMI technology and work with you to evaluate additional uses of AMI system data and potential future upgrades.